Latest News

 BIG PLUNGE

-The October sales figures painted a picture that the EV industry was in turmoil and there was little interest in electric vehicles without government assistance.
+The October sales figures painted a picture that the EV industry was in turmoil and there is little interest in electric vehicles without government assistance.

 Argonne National Lab (ANL) data shows that sales of battery-electric vehicles (BEVs), which are electric cars with batteries, were at just over 75,000 units.
-This is 47% less than September's total, and the lowest number since January 2023.
+This is 47% less than September's total, and the lowest number of monthly sales since January 2023.

 The sales of plug-in hybrid EVs dropped 19% in the previous month, and also reached a near three-year low.